 - If you enter an invalid OTP, then the Beneficiary should not be combined, and an error message should be displayed.

-- Check if the OTP is not filled within the time limit, then the OTP should be invalid, and the Beneficiary should not be added.
+- Check if the OTP is not filed within the time limit, then the OTP should be invalid, and the Beneficiary should not be added.

 - Check how much time it takes to load each page

-- Check if you have opened the same account in two different browsers (Like FF and Chrome) and trying to add the same Beneficiaryd
+- Check if you have opened the same account in two different browsers (Like FF and Chrome) and trying to add the same Beneficiary

 I think I have covered pretty much a widespread test scenario of the test cases for Adding Beneficiary.
 But after going through the list, if you find the missed test scenarios, then you can add that in the comment section.